Mental health issues, such as depression, anxiety and eating disorders, are common and often start at a young age.

 Source: Young Minds: Wise Up report

-In an average classroom of 30 15-year-olds, 10 are likely to have watched their parents separate, 7 are likely to have been bullied, 6 may be self-harming and1has experienced the death of a parent
+In an average classroom of 30 15 year olds, 10 are likely to have watched their parents separate, 7 are likely to have been bullied, 6 may be self-harming and 1 has experienced the death of a parent

-Source: Public Health England: Promoting children and young people’s emotional health and wellbeing
+Source: Public Health England: Promoting children and young people’s emotional health and well-being

-The Grey Dog Trust provide free Youth Mental Health First Aider training to state schools, youth clubs and other not for profit youth organisations.
+The Grey Dog Trust provide free Youth Mental Health First Aid training to state schools, youth clubs and other not for profit youth organisations.
 (There is a charge of £20 per trainee for manuals and workbooks)